pleiades-s/drone_detector/README.md

-# Single Node Detection for Direction of Approach(DOA)
+# Single Node Detection on Direction of Approach(DOA)

 We have worked on detecting the UAV’s DOA with a single node, which consists of two acoustic sensors and a Raspberry Pi, to overcome an acoustic sensor limitation through combining machine learning mechanisms (CNN, CRNN, ResNet50).